Vault 7, Deep State & Obamagate From A Trump Supporter’s Perspective [Opinion]

 Obamagate

 “Obamagate” is a moniker that refers to President Trump’s recent claims that his predecessor tapped his Trump Tower phone lines.
-The evidence of this comes, crazily enough, from the media, in the form of various different reports that when put together paint a very specific picture, of President Obama breaking the law.
+The evidence of this comes, crazily enough, from the media, in the form of various reports that when put together paint a very specific picture, of President Obama breaking the law.

 According to The American Spectator, the publications that, at the time they were written, unknowingly attributed to the trove of Obamagate evidence are Heatstreet, The Guardian, McClatchy DC Bureau, New York Times, and the Washington Post.